CZ-NIC/knot/doc/operation.rst

 =============================================

 Some configuration options regarding the zone file and journal, together with operation procedures, might lead to unexpected results.
-This chapter shall point out some interference and both recommend and warn before some combinations thereof.
+This chapter points out potential interference and both recommends and warns before some combinations thereof.
 Unfortunately, there is no optimal combination of configuration options, every approach has some disadvantages.